zitadel/zitadel/docs/docs/legal/support-services.md

 ### Technical account manager

-CAOS will enhance its support offering by providing eligible clients with a Technical Account Manager (TAM), who will perform the following tasks for up to the specified amount of time per week during the term of service:
+ZITADEL will enhance its support offering by providing eligible clients with a Technical Account Manager (TAM), who will perform the following tasks for up to the specified amount of time per week during the term of service:

 - Provide support and advice regarding best practices on platform, product and configuration covered by the applicable Support Services;
 - Participate in review calls every other week at mutually agreed times addressing customer’s operational issues.